Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 - Did ChatGPT suggest updates to the questions you asked?
     - If so, what updates and why?
 - Did ChatGPT suggest any new questions?
-- What questions and why would they be useful?
+    - If so, what questions and why would they be useful?

 ##### !end-hint
 ##### !explanation